How Spurious Features Are Memorized: Precise Analysis for Random and NTK Features: Main result for NTK features

-\begin{assumption}[Over-parameterization and topology] \end{assumption} The first condition provides the weakest (up to $\log$ factors) possible requirement on the number of parameters of a model that guarantees interpolation for generic data points \cite{bombari2022memorization}.
+\begin{assumption}[Over-parameterization and topology] \end{assumption} The first condition is the smallest (up to $\log$ factors) over-parameterization that guarantees interpolation \cite{bombari2022memorization}.
 The second condition is rather mild (it is easily satisfied by standard datasets) and purely technical.
-The third condition is required to lower bound the smallest eigenvalue of the kernel induced by the feature map, and a stronger requirement, \emph{i.e.}, the strict inequality $k<d$, has appeared in prior work \cite{QuynhICML2017, QuynhICML2018,QuynhMarco2020}.
+The third condition is required to lower bound the smallest eigenvalue of the kernel induced by the feature map \eqref{eq:NTKmodel}, and a stronger requirement, \emph{i.e.}, the strict inequality $k<d$, has appeared in prior work \cite{QuynhICML2017, QuynhICML2018,QuynhMarco2020}.

-\begin{assumption}[Activation function] The activation function $\phi$ is a non-linear function with $L$-Lipschitz first order derivative $\phi'$. \end{assumption} This requirements is satisfied by common activations, e.g. smoothed ReLU, sigmoid, or $\tanh$.
+\begin{assumption}[Activation function] The activation function $\phi$ is non-linear and its derivative $\phi'$ is $L$-Lipschitz. \end{assumption}

 We denote by $\mu'_l$ the $l$-th Hermite coefficient of $\phi'$.
 We remark that the invertibility of the kernel $\kntk$ induced by the feature map \eqref{eq:NTKmodel} follows from Lemma \ref{lemma:evminntk}.
 At this point, we are ready to state our main result for the NTK model, whose full proof is contained in Appendix \ref{app:NTK}.